yahgoo/Hackintosh-HP-9470m-Opencore-Monterey-1600x900-Broadcom-WiFi/README.md

 # HP 9470m Opencore Monterey
 * Opencore EFI for HP Elitebook 9470m running Monterey Beta 4
 * Bluetooth fixed with BlueToolFixup.kext and enable only AirPortBrcmNIC_Injector.kext
+* ECEnabler.kext to enable Battery Indicator.
+Please ignore the BTST and BTIF errors during macos installation as ECEnabler.kext is not yet loaded.
 * HD4000 patched with patchHD4000
 ## Credits
 Opencore